natelistrom/natelistrom.github.io/_posts/2023-08-26-spiral-of-refinement.md

 I think it emerges naturally from the process of iterating and refining.
 In my work as a designer, I often need to iterate through multiple attempts at a solution.
 We develop a concept about the problem we are trying to solve or a solution to a problem that we've identified and then we test it out.
 Like a carpenter building a bench, we observe it from different angles, "sit in it" to see if it's comfortable.

-Inevitably, the first few attemtps will have obvious things wrong with them.
+Inevitably, the first few attempts will have obvious things wrong with them.
 But they weren't obvious until we made the attempt.
 Only in making the thing and observing it — in taking it out of our heads and putting it in the world — are we able to see the holes in our concept.

 We must go back, fix the problems, and try again.